pdf-raku/PDF-raku/README.md

 ## Status / Development Notes

-This module is a proof of concept in the early stages of development.
+This module is under construction.
 It is subject to change, refactoring or reorganization  at any time.

 # Classes